jakeYeager/public-quakeworks-flux/project/findings/readme.md

 ### Research Review
 #### Setup
 - A testing approach for analyzing categorical time values was [designed](../setup/testing-the-test.md).
-- Issues regarding testing time frameworks were [identified](../setup/time-issues.md) and [mitigated](../setup/the-marker.md).
+- Issues regarding the testing of time categories were [identified](../setup/time-issues.md) and [mitigated](../setup/the-marker.md).
 #### Data
-- Earthquake data collection parameters were [defined](../data/seismic-event-collection.md), the dataset collected and [segmented](../data/seismic-event-collection.md#population-samples).
+- Earthquake data collection parameters were [defined](../data/seismic-event-collection.md); the dataset was collected and [segmented](../data/seismic-event-collection.md#population-samples).
-- Earthquake data was reviewed and random was [generated](../data/random-data-generation.md) to match.
+- The earthquake data was reviewed and random data [generated](../data/random-data-generation.md) to match.
 #### Tests
-- A combination of [visual](../tests/unscaled-overlay.md) and [statistical](../tests/standard-deviation-months.md) tests were used to compare seismic data to generated data.
+- A combination of [visual](../tests/unscaled-overlay.md) and [statistical](../tests/standard-deviation-months.md) tests were used to compare the two types of data.
 #### Extensions
 - An extended test was created to determine if possible [aftershock skewing](../extension/m4-anomaly.md) had occurred.
 - Another extended test was created to detail the [regional activity](../extension/by-hour.md) respective to the [global results](../tests/scaled-hour-graphs.md).

 ## Results
-### Supported claims
+### Supported Claims
-1) There is a phenomenon apparent in the results that naturally occurring seismic event populations **are significantly divergent** statistically when compared to equivalent volumes of randomly-generated data.
+1) There is a phenomenon apparent in these results that naturally occurring seismic event populations **are significantly divergent** when statistically compared to equivalent volumes of randomly generated data.
-2) This divergence is specific to the events recorded **timestamp** of occurrence.
+2) This divergence is specific to the event's recorded **timestamp** of occurrence.
 3) This phenomenon would indicate that **earthquake occurrence is not randomly distributed** through time.
 4) This phenomenon appears to be more prevalent[^first] and fundamental[^second] to seismic event behavior than what is currently described publicly.

-### Unsupported claims
+### Unsupported Claims

 1) That knowledge of this phenomenon can be used to predict earthquakes (I'm not going to even touch this and neither should you :ok_hand:).
 2) That this phenomenon is directly generating earthquakes.
-It would be more accurate to say that earthquakes are "allowed" rather than "generated" (results herein suggest a period of suppression as well as an associated period of expression.
-The mechanism is also described elsewhere[^third] as related to tidal motions).
+It would be more accurate to say that earthquakes are "allowed" rather than "generated".
+The results herein suggest a period of suppression as well as an associated period of expression.
+A mechanism is described elsewhere[^third] and related to tidal motions.

 ### What Next...